vuldb/cyber_threat_intelligence/Lokibot/README.md

 ## IOC - Indicator of Compromise

-These indicators of compromise indicate associated network ressources which are known to be part of research and attack activities of LokiBot.
+These indicators of compromise indicate associated network ressources which are known to be part of research and attack activities of Lokibot.

 ID | IP address | Hostname | Confidence
 -- | ---------- | -------- | ----------